GREAT AMERICAN SMOKEOUT

 This is an annual social engineering event to encourage Americans to stop tobacco smoking.
 The Great American Smokeout challenges smokers to quit cigarettes for 24 hours with the hopes that this decision will continue forever.

 Join millions of other smokers and do not smoke for the day.
+Support your friends and family who are trying to quit smoking.
+Find tips and support at the American Cancer Society.
 Use #GreatAmericanSmokeout to post on social media.